jyouturner/groom4j/README.md

 ### Features

 - **File and Package Gisting**: Generates summaries for Java files and aggregates these into higher-level package gists.
-- **Interactive Querying with LLM**: Asks language models (LLMs) development-related questions, providing them with the project's gist to obtain informed, context-aware guidance.
+- **Interactive Querying with LLM**: Asks language models (LLMs) to provide steps to implement development tasks, providing them with the project's gist to obtain informed, context-aware guidance.

 ### Try Notebook